muonato/silta/README.md

 As of writing this on Feb 2023, new ideas for usability and better Python are brewing.
 Current goal is to allow the end-user configure task properties dynamically without re-inventing database schema as new business logic is required.

 ## Design philosophy
-Code independency is a major driving factor.
+Code independency preferred over 3rd party imports.
 Keeping both the user interface and architecture concise is paramount.
 Pythonic expression is of uttermost importance.
-Adherence to *PEP 8*.
+Adherence to *PEP 8* is a must.
 Learning.
 Coding.
 Having Fun.

 ## Requirements
 Current design is based solely on built-in Python 3.9.5 modules and utilizes SQLite for data storage.